wpeka/auction-software/README.txt

 ➡️ <strong>Sign up users to host auctions on your website (PRO) -</strong> Setup eBay style auctions by allowing users to host auctions on your site for a fee.
 ➡️ <strong>WooCommerce Payment Integration -</strong> Accept payments online from bidders using PayPal, Stripe or other supported payment gateways.

-Woo Auction Software WordPress auction management plugin is designed to be simple, elegant, and easy to operate.
+WPAuction software WordPress auction management plugin is designed to be simple, elegant, and easy to operate.
 It takes only a few minutes to install and get started.

 It is easy to create, edit, and manage auctions on your website using the plugin’s intuitive interface.
 You can create unlimited auctions, and schedule them to go live in the future.